 Now got to get onto the domestic side.

-And he's got this is a group of 10 or 12 people.
+And he's got, this is a group of 10 or 12 people.

 Who else is in this?

-And this is Clinton's uh Treasury Secretary Savior.
+And this is Clinton's Treasury Secretary Savior.

 What change?

-You can go out there and you can say he's a fraud all day long.
+But see, folks, you can go out there and you can say he's a fraud all day long.

-I'm telling you it isn't gonna work.
+I'm telling you, it didn't work.

-We saw we tried that with Clinton.
+We tried that with Clinton.

 We tried pointing out how you never get the truth out of him.